Gemma

 If you’re wondering whether a Grateful Patient Fundraising Programme is worth the effort — here’s your answer: yes, and then some.

-At one of the UK’s leading NHS teaching hospitals, launching the first Grateful Patient Programmedelivered transformational results — not just in income, but in culture, reputation, and staff engagement.
+At one of the UK’s leading NHS teaching hospitals, launching the first Grateful Patient Programme delivered transformational results - not just in income, but in culture, reputation, and staff engagement.

-Fund advisors spent their funds more strategically.
+Fund advisors spend their funds more strategically and collaboratively

 Better understanding of fund levies among clinical teams.